 - To brush your teeth, carry a toothbrush and a small tube of toothpaste.

 - To reduce odor and keep your trek shoes and socks dry, carry anti-fungal powder.

 Trekking in the snow can be dangerous.
-The snow reflects the rays of the sun and causes sore to the naked eyes.
-The pain gets worse during the nights.
+The snow reflects the rays of the sun and causes soreness to the naked eye.
+The pain gets worse during the night.
 So, to avoid snow blindness, sunglasses are mandatory.
 Choose polarised or anti-glare sunglasses with UV400 (UV A and B) protection.
 They help to block the harmful rays of the sun and protect your eyes from snow blindness.